 After receiving this handbook, read it thoroughly and sign the last sheet.
 Returning it to the Health Occupations Office before the first day of class.
-Fast Track students will turn the form into the SRN or designee during New Employee Orientation.
+Fast Track students will turn the form into the DSH-N Director of Nursing Education or designee during New Employee Orientation.
 Students who do not return this signed statement will not be permitted to begin classes.